Alzheimer's Web Sites and Blogs - June's Website

 This distinction came home to me with startling clarity when our first web site for June’s honor and memory was a site located on the AOL’s domain site in the mid 2000’s.
 AOL made websites available to all of their customers.
 It was a simple single page that scrolled down in length as needed to accommodate the amount of text on the page.
 Such a site had very limited features.
 However in 2007, AOL decided to discontinue this service to their customers.
 That ended my first website in June's honor and memory.
 I had a similar experience with MSN.
 It was in 2008 that we decided to purchase our own Domain name (junebergalzheimers.com) and rent our own yearly space with a commercial site host.

 The current Facebook pages are excellent examples of individuals having websites in which they do not own the Domain name.
-The Domain name is of course owned by Facebook.
+The Domain name is of course Facebook and is owned by Facebook as is the site itself.
 The Facebook pages are also good examples of the Blog type of website in which it scrolls down to accommodate the amount of text and pictures-photos with numerous links.
 Like the true Blog, it is interactive by the readers/friends.
 In addition to June's regular web site as described below, I maintain a facebook page in my name Stanton O. Berg and another Memorial facebook page in June K. Berg's name and both are primarily used to promote Alzheimers's awareness, research, funding and proper care practices.

 Most of the internet Alzheimer’s related websites are personal memorials with related Alzheimer’s information.
 Some are operated as a blog.
 Most are non profit in nature.
 Some have advertisements and are income producing and for profit operations.
 Some may also be related to a business function.
 Some websites such as June’s, may have a charitable function.